tytydraco/yessleep/out/I_wish_I_never_tried_to_have_a_wedding.md

 “I guess you better hope it stays that way,” I said coldly.
 “Even zombies don’t like being left for dead.”

 He looked as if I had physically struck him.
 And then in the next moment, his face had changed, his entire bearing was different, harder.
-He held the cigarette to his lips and inhaled.
-He looked as beautiful as ever but much older than even six months ago.
-There were lines around his mouth I had never noticed before.

 “It’s a terrible thing to say about one’s parents,” he said, “but they weren’t very nice people.”